TheFirstFen/lnu/fen/y3/code/2dt905/labs/lab1/README.md

     - DNS

-        A system that translates human-readable domain names (e.g., www.example.com) into IP addresses.
+        A system that translates human-readable domain names like "www.example.com" into IP addresses.

 ## Problem 2